Aspartame is found in thousands of products

 tumors developed in later years.

-conducted the rat study.
-Although there is little reason to avoid aspartame
+Although there is little reason to avoid aspartame completely, it is a good

-completely, it is a good idea to reduce intake of diet sodas, chewing gum, along
+idea to reduce intake of diet sodas, chewing gum, along with NutraSweet and

-with NutraSweet and Equal.
-Just use less artificial sweeteners and consider
+Equal.
+Just use less artificial sweeteners and consider using stevia and other

-substitute.
-I don't know enough about the European Food Safety Authority to know
+natural as a partial substitute.
+I don't know enough about the European Food

-whether they are influenced by the major corporations, but their vehement attempt to
+Safety Authority to know whether they are influenced by the major corporations,

-discredit the rat study makes me suspect that sometimes fishy is going on.
+but their vehement attempt to discredit the rat study makes me suspect that

-aspartame may be dangerous.
+indicates aspartame may be dangerous.
+Aspartame was given to 8-week-old rats.

-given to 8-week-old rats.
 The treatment lasted until natural death.
-The results
+The results showed that aspartame

-showed that aspartame increased the risk of lymphoma, leukemia, urinary
+increased the risk of lymphoma, leukemia, urinary tumors, and tumors of certain

-tumors, and tumors of certain nerves.
-The researchers state, "The results of this experiment indicate
+nerves.
+The researchers state, "The results of this experiment indicate that

 basis of these results, a reevaluation of the present guidelines on the use and

-consumption of aspartame is urgent and cannot be delayed.""Long-Term
+consumption of aspartame is urgent and cannot be delayed."
+"Long-Term

 Carcinogenicity Bioassays to Evaluate the Potential Biological Effects, in